iamsomraj/React-Acko-Weather-App/README.md

 ## Feedback

-If you have any feedback or you want to give me some tips related to development, please reach out to me at iamsomraj@gmail.com.
+If you have any feedback or you want to give me some tips related to development or even documentation, please reach out to me at iamsomraj@gmail.com.